What if someone is offered induction?

 It's up to you.
 If one awaits spontaneous birth after 41+ weeks the risk of a baby dying during pregnancy, birth or shortly afterwards is thought to be around 0.16% (between 1-2 in 1000).
 With inducing birth at 41+ weeks the risk may be reduced to 0.07% (up to 1 in 1000) (if you are over 40 years of age the risks may be at a similar level at 40 weeks).
-This NHS leaflet provides a clear and simple presentation of recent research.
-For a more comprehensive overview read this chapter by Dr Sarah J Buckley.
+This NHS leaflet provides a clear and simple presentation of research.

 However, as usual for childbirth research, the science is far from clear-cut, especially if you've given birth before.
-Pregnancy dating may be inaccurate anyway, and the simple answer to all of this is that we just don't know!
+The simple answer to all of this is that there is no conclusive way of knowing which babies are at risk.
 After considering all the available information, your choice will be the best choice for you.

 What about the waters breaking at full term?